ARM-software/psa-api/doc/crypto/api/library/status.rst

 Common error codes
 ^^^^^^^^^^^^^^^^^^

-Some of the common status codes have a more precise meaning when returned by a function in the |API|, compared to the definitions in `[PSA-STAT]`.
+Some of the common status codes have a more precise meaning when returned by a function in the |API|, compared to the definitions in `[PSA STAT]`.
 See also :secref:`error-handling`.

 .. list-table::
     :class: longtable